ship-nix/ihp-tailwind-bootstrapper/README.md

 # ihp-tailwind-bootstrapper

-ihp-tailwind-bootstrapper allows you to use the tailwind standalone compiler with IHP without adding npm, and has cross-platform support.
+ihp-tailwind-bootstrapper allows you to use the tailwind standalone compiler with IHP **without adding npm**, and has cross-platform support.

-Adding npm/nodejs only for Tailwind adds way too much complexity.
-Avoiding npm makes it also much easier to deploy, for example when deploying IHP apps to Shipnix.
+Adding npm/nodejs only for Tailwind adds way too much complexity for this one tool, so better avoid it if you can.

+Avoiding npm also makes your app faster and easier to deploy.

 This also better ensures that your project's frontend assets doesn't break due to changes in npm.

 ## Install

-In the root of your ihp project, pull the repository and delete the `.git` folder with this one-lines
+In the root of your ihp project, pull the repository and delete the `.git` folder in the tailwind folder with this one-lines

 ```sh
 git clone https://github.com/ship-nix/ihp-tailwind-bootstrapper.git tailwind && rm -rf tailwind/.git